Blog

 ---|---|---|

 Meta title | Text | The title tag.
-Required.
-This title is the criterion for search engines to find an item such as an article or category.
-It is also the the title that appears when an item is shared on social media. |
+This title is the criterion for search engines to find a web page, for example.
+It is also the title that appears when an item is shared on social media. |

-Meta description | Text | A brief description about a particular content item, for example, this description can be included in a summary view of an article in your front-end.
-This is also the description that visible when an item is shared on social media. |
+Meta description | Text | A brief description about a particular content item, for example, this description can be included in a summary view of a post in your front-end.
+This is also the description used when this item is shared on social media. |

-Social media image | Assets | This image is used when displaying a link to this item, for example, the Open Graph image that you see when sharing links within social media. |
+Meta image | Assets | This image is used when displaying a link to this item, for example, the Open Graph image that you see when sharing links within social media. |

 Other use cases